xeureka/prodigy-Intern/README.md

-A repo for all the projects i do for 1 month internship at prodigy info tech
+A repo for all the projects i do for 1 month internship at prodigy info tech.